If you are using AWS LightSail to host your WordPress blog, check how you can enable HTTPS mode with the help of Let’s Encrypt SSL certificate.

 Once you have installed the Let’s Encrypt SSL certificate and link it with Apache, you need to redirect your blog to HTTPS rather than HTTP.

-Add the below section at the top of the file to force the redirection.
+Download all the three files and add the below section at the end of the file to force the redirection.

 Now all of your traffic will redirect to HTTPS version.